markusobi/Geocache-Proximity-Alert/README.md

   -o OUTPUT, --output OUTPUT
-                        filename to which this tool will write proximity waypoints to (default: proximity_alert.gpx) --distance DISTANCE   alert radius in meters around a geocache (default: 50.0) --displayformat DISPLAYFORMAT
+                        filename to which this tool will write proximity waypoints to (default: proximity_alert.gpx) --distance DISTANCE   alert radius in meters around a geocache (default: 50.0) --verbose             print extra information --version             show program's version number and exit
-                        display format of the names of the generated waypoints a Garmin device will display this text when a proximity waypoint is near supported variables: [name, gc_code, difficulty, terrain, hint, type] default display format:
-                        {name}
-                        D{difficulty}/T{terrain}
-                        {type}
-  --verbose             print extra information --version             show program's version number and exit

 ```

 ## Tested on the following Garmin devices: